-Everyone wants to know which full sun shrubs fro texas that they should be planting.
+Everyone wants to know which full sun shrubs from Texas that they should be planting.
 North Texas is famous for its hot summers and very cold winters.
 Picking the right plants for your climate variations is key to having the garden of your dreams.

 Part of landscaping installation is adding mulch once the shrubs and plants have been put in the ground.